-Believe it or not, one of the items you have to buy in Japan is sneakers!
+Believe it or not, one item you must buy in Japan is sneakers!

-At big franchised shoe stores such as ABC Mart, you can usually find sneakers at bargain prices.
-Japanese stores not only offer discounts, but you can also find many Japan-Limited model sneakers by famous brands such as Nike, Adidas, and Onitsuka Tiger.
+You can usually find sneakers at bargain prices at big franchised shoe stores such as ABC Mart.
+Japanese stores offer discounts, but you can also find many Japan-Limited model sneakers from famous brands such as Nike, Adidas, and Onitsuka Tiger.

-Another place to buy Adidas is the Adidas Brand Core Store in Shinjuku, which is one of the biggest Adidas stores in Japan.
+Another place to buy Adidas is the Adidas Brand Core Store in Shinjuku, one of Japan's biggest Adidas stores.

-If you're a sneakerhead, Puma should be your next stop for casual or athletic footwear.
+Puma should be your next stop for casual or athletic footwear if you're a sneakerhead.
 Some of the best places to buy Puma sneakers in Japan are Puma Harajuku and ABC-MART Shinjuku.

 When it comes to finding cheap luxury goods in Japan, you have to know where to look.

-For great discounts on brands like Louis Vuitton, Chanel, Valentino, and Hermes, you can shop at Mitsui Outlets in Japan that are known for selling luxury goods, or at Gotemba Premium Outlet
+For great discounts on brands like Louis Vuitton, Chanel, Valentino, and Hermes, you can shop at Mitsui Outlets in Japan, which are known for selling luxury goods, or at Gotemba Premium Outlet.